FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Gering, Gerring, Gerrin, Gerin, Gearing, Gearin, Geryn, Geryng and many more.

 This web page shows only a small excerpt of our Gearen research.
-Another 197 words (14 lines of text) covering the years 1273, 1270, 1327, 1455 and 1487 are included under the topic Early Gearen History in all our PDF Extended History products.
+Another 197 words (14 lines of text) covering the years 1273, 1270, 1327, 1455 and 1487 are included under the topic Early Gearen History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Gearen Notables in all our PDF Extended History products.
+More information is included under the topic Early Gearen Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..